-Students who complete a semester with six credit hours or more with a grade point average of 3.50 or better without having received a grade of "I," "F," "R" or "W" are cited as superior students by the vice president for academic and student affairs.
-At the end of each semester, an official list with the names of these students is submitted to area newspapers for their publication consideration.
+Students who complete a fall or spring term with six credit hours or more with a grade point average of 3.50 or better without having received a grade of "I," "F," "R" or "W" are cited as superior students by the vice president for academic and student affairs.
+At the end of each fall and spring term, an official list with the names of these students is submitted to area newspapers for their publication consideration.
 A student whose name appears on the list also receives formal recognition on his or her transcript.